osama2kabdullah/Theme1992/README.md

     └── reset_password.liquid
 ```
 4. After create requred folders and files.
 You should have a shopify partner account and a store.
-5. Then invoke this command in your terminal oe powershell from the root directory of your theme project.
+5. Then invoke this command in your terminal or powershell from the root directory of your theme project.
 ```
 shopify theme dev
 ```